 Take a moment to rest before moving to the other side.
 You will probably need it!

 With proper conditioning of your muscles, fascia and joints, hiking can be a sustainable form of exercise well into the later seasons of life.

 We hope you take the time to regularly practice myofascial massage and strengthen and condition all tissues so you can enjoy the varied terrains of the great outdoors for years to come!

-Shop this post: To practice all of the above techniques, get the original Yoga Tune Up® therapy balls in tote.
+Shop this post: To practice all of the above techniques, get the original Yoga Tune Up® therapy balls.

 Related Article: 9 of the Best Self-Myofascial Massage Techniques to Overcome Pain

 Learn more about our Therapy Ball Products and Programs

 Interested in video and blog content targeted to your interests